raspberrypi/documentation/configuration/config-txt/video.md

 To enable composite output, use the `enable_tvout=1` option.
 As described above, this will detrimentally affect performance to a small degree.

-On older Pi models, the composite behaviour remains the same.

 ## DSI display connector options

 These parameters allow configuration of displays connected to the DSI connected, such as the Raspberry Pi Touch Display.